 When comparing Splunk vs Timber, the Slant community recommends Splunk for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Splunk is ranked 8th while Timber is ranked 36th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Splunk is ranked 11th while Timber is ranked 20th.
 The most important reason people chose Splunk is:

 It's human readable, intuitive, fast and with auto-complete to boot.
 And if you need more advanced functionality out of your queries, [120+ page search manual](http://docs.splunk.com/index.php?title=Documentation:Splunk:Search:Whatsinthismanual:6.0beta&action=pdfbook) will give you an insight in how much is actually possible.